 If you have a job where you mainly communicate more in writing than speaking (like emails), then yes it would be necessary to focus more on writing than speaking, but that doesn’t mean you shouldn’t practice your speaking skills!
 If you want my advice: try to focus practicing your listening and speaking skills; those are skills that will let you develop friendships and relationships with people every day.
 Of course, you want to use writing and reading every day, too.
 Overall, it’s really important to know each skill and then you can focus on learning what you like, depending on your goals.

-Alright!
-So I hope that you enjoyed these five points not to say to your English teacher.
-And remember, you can come visit gonaturalenglish.com to learn Seven Steps to Fluency, a free training that you can start right now.
+I hope that you enjoyed these five points not to say to your English teacher.
+Remember, you can come and look at our other lessons available, and maybe even download the EBOOK!
+The ebook is a great choice to help you speed up your learning.
 So, if you’re ready to get fluent, let’s go!
-I’ll see you there.

 Get FREE English fluency tips